2009 NBA draft

 The 2009 draft marked the first time three sons of former NBA players were selected in the top 15 picks of the draft.
 Stephen Curry, son of Dell Curry, was drafted 7th by the Golden State Warriors.
 Gerald Henderson Jr., son of Gerald Henderson, was drafted 12th by the Charlotte Bobcats.
 Austin Daye, son of Darren Daye, was drafted 15th by the Detroit Pistons.
 The draft also marked the first time a former high school player who skipped college to play professional basketball in Europe was selected in an NBA draft.
 Brandon Jennings, who skipped college to play professional basketball with Italian team Lottomatica Roma, was drafted 10th overall by the Milwaukee Bucks in the draft.

 Of the 60 players drafted, four were freshmen, nine were sophomores, 12 were juniors, 22 were seniors, and 13 were international players without U.S. college basketball experience.
 The University of North Carolina's Tar Heels had the most players selected in the draft; three players were selected in the first round and one was selected in the second round.
 This marked the second time ever that four Tar Heels players were selected in the first two rounds of an NBA draft.
 The Minnesota Timberwolves had the league-high four first-round draft picks and the first time in team history that the team held two top-10 draft picks.
 The Timberwolves also had two second-round draft picks and became the team with the most draft picks in the 2009 draft with a total of six.
 The Houston Rockets and the Orlando Magic were the only NBA teams who did not have a draft pick this year, although Houston acquired three drafted players' rights after the draft.

 From the players in this draft, there have been six players selected as All-Stars; out of these six, Curry and Harden have both won the NBA's regular season MVP award.
 Nine players chosen in the 2009 draft have been on teams that have won an NBA championship: Danny Green, Roddy Beaubois, Stephen Curry, Austin Daye, Jrue Holiday, Jodie Meeks, Patty Mills, Jeff Ayres and Jeff Teague; of those, three have won multiple championships, Green, three times, Curry, four times, and Holiday, two times.
 Curry was named MVP of the 2022 NBA Finals.

-As of 2025, there are still nine active NBA players from this draft: James Harden, Stephen Curry, DeMar DeRozan, James Johnson, Jrue Holiday, Taj Gibson, Patty Mills, Garrett Temple and Joe Ingles, though Temple and Ingles went undrafted.
+As of 2026, there are still four active NBA players from this draft: James Harden, Stephen Curry, DeMar DeRozan, and Jrue Holiday.